JuliaLang/julia/doc/stdlib/base.rst

 .. function:: yield()

    For scheduled tasks, switch back to the scheduler to allow another scheduled task to run.
+A task that calls this function is still runnable, and will be restarted immediately if there are no other runnable tasks.

 .. function:: task_local_storage(symbol)